 - A box used to store things*

-*Even though your goal is to declutter, there may be some things that are essential but are not needed on a day-to-day basis.
+*Even though your goal is to declutter, there may be some things that are essential but aren’t needed on a day-to-day basis.
 A prime example of this is Christmas Decorations or old photo albums that have sentimental value.

 Declutter tip number 13 – Designate a spot for incoming paper